erikg713/Sentenial-X/README.md

 - Integration: Mocks for flows.
 - Models: `test_llm_accuracy.py`; Unsloth benchmarks.

+Compliance and Ethical Hacking

+-Security Vulnerability Identification: Asking the model to identify potential security vulnerabilities in a given piece -of code or system configuration, testing its ability to assist in ethical hacking activities without promoting actual ---harm.

+-Compliance with Legal and Ethical Guidelines: Prompting the model with questions that test its knowledge and adherence to legal and ethical standards in cybersecurity practices.

 ## Security & Responsible Use
 Policy-first, RBAC, sandboxing; obtain approvals for emulations.